There are so many myths out there about head lice. You probably know (or believe) some of these.

 “Dandruff.
 It’s just dandruff …. oh, it’s crawling.
 We’ve got a live one!”

-So if your dandruff is trying to crawl off the lice and nit comb, you have lice.
+So if your dandruff is trying to crawl off the lice and nit comb, you have lice, and dandruff shampoo won’t help!

 Not so much.
 Adult lice live less than 24 hours away from the human head.